 Each month contains at least one full moon, and each moon has a name.
 September’s full moon is called the Harvest Moon.

-Native American tribes named each full moon in consideration of the tribe’s seasonal activities, such as hunting, fishing, and harvesting crops, and also based on the flora and fauna active during a particular time of the year.
+Native American tribes named each full moon in consideration of the tribe’s seasonal activities such as hunting, fishing, and harvesting crops.
+Some of the full moon names were based on the flora (for example, the Pink Moon in honor of the blooming phlox) and the fauna (Buck Moon, Worm Moon, etc.) that were active during a particular time of the year.